Fayum (fossil deposit): Development of the Fayum depression in the Pleistocene and Holocene

-In the Ancient Egyptian Egyptian period, new land was made accessible and arable through water management construction measures, among other things.
+In the Ancient Egyptian period, new land was made accessible and arable through water management construction measures, among other things.
 This happened, for example, in the Middle Kingdom through the construction of the Bahr Yusuf along the old entrance to the Nile and through a drainage system in the Fayum basin.
-In this way, approximately 450 km^{2} of land could be utilized.
+In this way, approximately 450 km2 of land could be utilized.
 Later, the construction of an 8 km long dam at el-Lahun and the creation of further fresh water basins in the south-east of the Fayum area were added.
-By the Ptolemaic period, the usable area had thus been extended to around 1300 km^{2}, which corresponds to a large part of the cultivated land today.
-At this time, Lake Moeris had shrunk to around 415 km^{2} and occupied the area of today's Lake Qarun.
+By the Ptolemaic period, the usable area had thus been extended to around 1300 km2, which corresponds to a large part of the cultivated land today.
+At this time, Lake Moeris had shrunk to around 415 km2 and occupied the area of today's Lake Qarun.
 Further declines characterized the Roman Empire era, during which the water surface sank from 7 m below sea level to 17 m.
 In the first half of the 19th century, it was already at around 40 m, while the low point of 46 m below sea level was reached in the 1930s.
-As a result, Lake Qarun developed from a former freshwater reservoir into a highly saline body of water, which is partly due to the lower water inflow compared to evaporation and partly due to the discharge of chemically contaminated agricultural wastewater.
+As a result, Lake Qarun developed from a former freshwater reservoir into a highly saline body of water, partly due to the lower water inflow compared to evaporation and partly due to the discharge of chemically contaminated agricultural wastewater.
 Apart from this, the lake is an important refuge for migratory birds and waterfowl.
 It serves as a breeding area for the little ringed plover and the kentish plover as well as the red-winged pratincole and the little tern, while the great crested grebe and the black-necked grebe spend the winter here.